 Let’s name this.
-It isn’t humility; it’s low self-esteem.
-And it’s unattractive.
-Stop it.
+It isn’t humility; it’s low self-esteem, and it’s unattractive.
+Please stop it.

-This feeling of never feeling like your work is good enough is common.
-In fact, I’m not sure that it ever fully goes away.
+This feeling of never feeling good enough is common.
+I’m not sure that it ever fully goes away.
 But as a creative, you have to learn how to deal with it, or it will destroy you.

 At the same time, realize that not everyone feels this way.
 Not everyone is like you.
-Consider that this feeling of dissatisfaction may, in fact, be a gift — if you can learn to manage it well.
+Consider this: your feeling of dissatisfaction may, in fact, be a gift, if you can see it that way and learn to manage it.